LagnajeetP/Claimd---CalHacks12.0/backend/prompt.md

 ## FINAL OUTPUT

+When you start outputting, please include the token <START_OUTPUT>.
+When finished, please end with <END_OUTPUT>.
 In this area, please only output according to the following JSON format.
 Example is below.

 **Usage Instructions:**
 - Output must be valid JSON
+- Wrap output between `<START_OUTPUT>` and `<END_OUTPUT>` tokens
 - All string fields must be properly escaped
 - Arrays should be empty `[]` if no items present, not null
 - Boolean fields should be `true` or `false`, not null